Web-Development-Environments-2023/assignment2-206795320_315433334/README.md

-Assignment 2 in Web Development Environments course.
-This is website for spaceship game
+Assignment 2 in Web Development Environments course.</br> This is website for spaceship game.</br>
-Link to the live game at: //url of the game
+Link to the live game at: //url of the game</br>
-Assaf Shookroon 206795320  |  Omer Sabag 315433334
+Assaf Shookroon 206795320  |  Omer Sabag 315433334</br>
 Hope you enjoy!